simonneutert/picnic-auth/README.md

 # Picnic Auth<!-- omit from toc -->

+A single user authentication service that is simple and fun - like a picnic.

 <img src="/docs/img/picnic_auth_weblogo.webp" height="auto" width="320px" alt="Picnic Auth Logo - a lock with a smiley face locking a picnic basket">

 > Auth made easy.
 Inspired by [Moron CMS](https://github.com/rabocalypse/moroncms).